 Beyond luxury resorts, low-key towns and a wealth of shopping, dining and entertainment, its 4,028 square miles and 266-mile coastline beg to be explored, and teambuilding opportunities are abundant.
-Groups can hike a variety of terrains — from tropical to arid — or helicopter above the steaming Puu Oo vent, go deep-sea fishing or race in outrigger canoes, zipline down lofty mountain slopes and snorkel with massive manta rays as they feed on plankton at night.
+Groups can hike a variety of terrains — from tropical to arid — or helicopter alongside towering valleys and waterfalls, go deep-sea fishing or race in outrigger canoes, zipline above streams or in forest canopies, and snorkel with massive manta rays as they feed on plankton at night.

-No matter the experience, one things is certain: attendees will leave inspired to think bigger, work boldly and approach projects with new perspective.
+No matter the experience, one thing is certain: attendees will leave inspired to approach projects with new perspective.

-All but four of the world’s climate zones, including tropical, arid, semi-arid, temperate, and periglacial
+All but four of the world’s subclimate zones, including tropical, arid, semi-arid, temperate, and polar

-Five volcanoes and stark lava fields in a variety of textures
+Five volcanoes and vast lava fields in a variety of textures and colors

 Black and white sand beaches

 A variety of florae, insects and birds found no place else on earth.

 Enclaves of Extravagance

-The island of Hawaii's top resorts are along the Kohala Coast, in Keauhou, and in Kailua-Kona — all on the island’s western (leeward) side — and promise all the amenities one could wish for: watersports, refreshing pools, chef-centric dining, tennis, spas and golf.
+Top resorts can be found along the Kohala Coast, in Keauhou, in Kailua-Kona, and in Hilo.
+All promise the amenities or nearby, including: watersports, refreshing pools, chef-centric dining, tennis, spas and golf.

 Cultural & Historic Treasures